hashicorp/terraform-website/content/source/docs/cloud/workspaces/creating.html.md

 ## Required Permissions

-New workspaces can be created by teams with permission to manage workspaces. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+New workspaces can be created by teams with permission to manage workspaces. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 ## Configuring a New Workspace